-Fig. 4.
-Example of blind image restoration by WIPEM algorithm. (a) The blurred Lenna image, Gaussian type noise was added, (b) the restored image with WIPEM algorithm, and (c) the restored image using deconvblind function in Matlab image processing toolbox.
+Fig. 5.
+The Example of blind image restoration by WIPEM algorithm. (a) The original pepper image. (b) The blurred pepper image, Gaussian type noise was added. (c) The restored image using deconvolution in matlab image processing toolbox. (d) The restored image with WIPEM algorithm.

 We did these experiments with Matlab software.
 There are some classical methods for image restoration in the Matlab image processing toolbox.
-Here, we use the function "deconvblind" to restore the degraded image with true PSF.
+Here we use the function "deconvolind" to restore the degraded image with true PSF.
 The result is shown as Fig. 4(c).

-Comparing Fig. 4(b) with Fig. 4(c), the experiment results shows that the WIPEM algorithm can reduce the noise and recover image well.
-It can be observed that there are artifacts in the restored image by the function "deconvblind", but no artifacts is observed in Fig. 4(b).
-This illustrates that the WIPEM algorithm is more stable than the classical method as evidenced by the wonderful quality of the wavelet multi-scale analysis capability.
+Compared the Fig. 4(b) with the Fig. 4(c), the experiment result shows that the WIPEM algorithm can reduce the noise and recover image well.
+It can be observed that there are artifacts in the restored image by the function "deconvblind", but no artifacts is observed in the Fig. 4(b).
+It illustrates that the WIPEM algorithm is more stable than the classical method due to that the wonderful quality of the wavelet multi-scale analysis capability.
 The experiment with "pepper" image shown in Fig. 5 also illustrates this conclusion.